lab1092/blender-manual_ja/manual/installing_blender/directorylayout.rst

 The user preferences script path provides a way to set your own directory which is used for scripts as well as the user scripts path.
-Be sure to create subfolders within this directory which match the structure of Blenders scripts directory, startup/, addons/, modules/ etc. because copying scripts directly into this folder will not load them on startup or as addons.
+Be sure to create subfolders within this directory which match the structure of Blenders scripts directory, startup/, addons/, modules/ etc. because copying scripts directly into this folder will not load them on startup or as add-ons.

 Environment Variables